AdobeDocs/marketo.en/help/marketo/getting-started/setup/setup-steps.md

 >[!NOTE]
 >
->Are you a [!dLaunch Pack customer?
+>Are you a [!DNL Launch Pack] customer?
 You can skip this step.
 Your consultant will provide you with [!DNL Munchkin] code instructions in your IT setup instructions document.

 Marketo has custom tracking JavaScript (called [!DNL Munchkin]) that you can use to track person activities on any web page. [!DNL Munchkin] is required to integrate your website into Marketo.
 Follow these steps to [Add [!DNL Munchkin] Tracking Code to Your Website](/help/marketo/product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website.md){target="_blank"}.